 The yoga master whose revolutionary focus on precision, alignment, and props made an ancient practice accessible to the modern world.

 B.K.S.
-Iyengar's journey to becoming a global yoga icon began in sickness and poverty.
-A frail child, he was sent to study under his brother-in-law, the revered teacher Tirumalai Krishnamacharya, as a last resort.
-The rigorous discipline transformed his body and became his life's path.
+Iyengar (1918–2014), Indian yoga teacher and author of 'Light on Yoga', built a global method from a childhood marked by sickness and poverty.
+Sent as a last resort to study under his brother-in-law, the respected teacher Tirumalai Krishnamacharya, the rigorous discipline transformed his body and set his life's direction.
 Dissatisfied with the cryptic, fluid teaching of the era, Iyengar developed a method of unparalleled clarity.
-He broke down each asana (posture) into minute components, emphasizing anatomical precision and alignment to unlock both physical and energetic benefits.
+He broke down each asana into minute components, emphasizing anatomical precision and alignment to unlock both physical and energetic benefits.
 His innovation of using props—blocks, belts, chairs—democratized yoga, allowing students of all ages and abilities to experience its depth.
 The 1965 publication of 'Light on Yoga', with its detailed photographs and instructions, became the bible for practitioners worldwide.
-From teaching celebrities in the 1960s to packing stadiums decades later, Iyengar's stern, exacting teaching style was always in service of a profound truth: that the careful, mindful work on the body is a direct path to illuminating the mind and spirit.
+From teaching celebrities in the 1960s to packing stadiums decades later, Iyengar's stern, exacting teaching style served a profound truth: that careful, mindful work on the body is a direct path to illuminating the mind and spirit.

 1901–1927